Tender Red Flags: The Subtle Phrases That Cost You Marks

 🧠 Tone: Calm Beats Clever

 Red flags often hide in “clever” sentences.
-Commissioners prefer calm, clinical tone.
-Use short sentences, avoid stacked modifiers, and end paragraphs with a verification line.
-That rhythm reads like leadership.
+Commissioners prefer steady, clinical tone.
+Keep sentences under 22 words.
+Avoid stacked modifiers.
+End paragraphs with a verification line.
+That rhythm reads like leadership and control.

 📈 Triaging Red Flags in 20 Minutes